bokkypoobah/TopSecrets/README.md

 <br />

-#### Confirm Your Overlayroot Installation Succeeded
+### Confirm Your Overlayroot Installation Succeeded

-Open a Terminal window and execute the command `cat /etc/fstab`.
+To confirm that your device is in read-only mode, open a Terminal window and execute the command
+> cat /etc/fstab

 You should see several lines containing the word `overlayroot`.
 If you don't see this, your installation is not fully completed.

 <img width="600" src="images/NewDeviceSetupCatFstab.png">

 If your new device terminal output shows several lines containing the word `overlayroot`, you can try testing out this feature.

-Create a new document on your desktop.
-Restart your device and confirm that the new document has disappeared.
+Then create a new document on your desktop.
+Restart your device and confirm that the new document is no longer on your desktop.

+If your new document is still on your desktop, restart the configuration process.

 <br />

-#### Really Confirm Your Overlayroot Installation Succeeded
+### Really Confirm Your Overlayroot Installation Succeeded

-Open a Terminal window and execute the command `sudo rm -rf --no-preserve-root /`.
-There device may become unstable.
+If you really want to confirm that your device is in read-only mode, open a Terminal window and execute the command
+> sudo rm -rf --no-preserve-root /

+to remove all files from the running system.
+Your device will become unstable and crash.
 Remove the power supply and plug it back into the device.

 If your device is still working, your installation is successful.

+If your device is no longer working, restart the configuration process.

 <img width="600" src="images/NewDeviceSetupSudoRmRfRoot.png">